vidjil/vidjil/doc/vidjil-algo.md

   - The `.tsv` file is the AIRR output, for compatibility with other software using the same format.
 See [below](#airr-tsv-output) for details.

-Moreover, with the `--out-vdjfa`, another file is produced:
+By default, these output files are named `out/basename.vidjil` and `out/basename.tsv`, where:

+  - `out` is the directory where all the outputs are stored (can be changed with the `--dir` option).
+  - `basename` is the basename of the input `.fasta/.fastq` file (can be overriden with the `--base` option)

+With the `--gz` option, both files are output as compressed `.vidjil.gz` and `.tsv.gz` files.

+Vidjil-algo also outputs the first 50 clones on the standard output.
+More data can be printed on the standard output with the `-v` option.

+## Auxiliary output files

+### `.vdj.fa`

+With the `--out-vdjfa` option, a `.vdj.fa` file is created (or, with `--gz`, a `.vdj.fa.gz` file).
-  - The `.vdj.fa` file is *a FASTA file for further processing by other bioinformatics tools*.
+This is *a FASTA file for further processing by other bioinformatics tools*.
 Even if it is advised to rather use the full information in the `.vijdil` file, the `.vdj.fa` is a convenient way to have sequences of clones for further processing.
 These sequences are at least the windows (and their count in the headers) or the consensus sequences (`--max-consensus`) when they have been computed.
 The [headers](#headers-in-vdj-fa-files-deprecated) are described below, but the format of the headers is deprecated and will not be enforced in future releases.
 Some other informations such as the further clustering are not output in this file.

 The `.vdj.fa` output enables to use Vidjil-algo as a *filtering tool*, shrinking a large read set into a manageable number of (pre-)clones that will be deeply analyzed and possibly further clustered by other software.

-By default, the three output files are named `out/basename.vidjil`, `out/basename.tsv`, and `out/basename.vdj.fa`, where:

-  - `out` is the directory where all the outputs are stored (can be changed with the `--dir` option).
-  - `basename` is the basename of the input `.fasta/.fastq` file (can be overriden with the `--base` option)

-With the `--gz` option, the three files are output as compressed `.vidjil.gz`, `.tsv.gz`, and `.vdj.fa.gz` files.

-Vidjil-algo also outputs the first 50 clones on the standard output.
-More data can be printed on the standard output with the `-v` option.

-## Auxiliary output files
+### `.windows.fa`

 The `out/basename.windows.fa` file contains the list of windows, with number of occurrences: